funcx-faas/helm-chart/README.md

 * Deploy with:
     >> helm upgrade -f prod-values.yaml funcx funcx

+---
+**NOTE**
-Note: It is preferable to upgrade rather than blow away the current deployment and redeploy because,
-    wiping the current deployment loses state that ties the Route53 entries to point at the ALB, and any configuration on the ALB itself could be lost (eg, throttling logic @joshbryan p.s check this?)
+    It is preferable to upgrade rather than blow away the current deployment and redeploy because, wiping the current deployment loses state that ties the Route53 entries to point at the ALB, and any configuration on the ALB itself could be lost.
+---

+* While a new forwarder will be launched on upgrade, the new one will not go online since it requires the ports that are in use by the older one.
+So you must manually delete the older funcx-forwarder pod.

+  >> kubectl get pods
+  # Find the older funcx-forwarder pod

+  >> kubctl delete pods <NAME_OF_THE_OLDER_FUNCX_FORWARDER>